Family Law Advice and Covid-19

 Financial Separation →

-The end of a relationship carries uncertainty over financial security.
+The end of a relationship often carries with it uncertainty over your future financial security.
+Covid-19 has added another layer of uncertainty for many.

-Where agreements simply cannot be finalised, then some level of developing a “holding position” can be discussed and put in place to permit financial separation until the current uncertainties become clear.
+Where agreements simply cannot be finalised because of uncertainty caused by Covid-19, then some level of developing a “holding position” can be discussed and put in place to permit financial separation until the current uncertainties become clear.

-We can help you explore the options available to you so you can be clearer about the options you have and are able to make informed decisions regarding next steps.
+We can help you to explore the options available to you so you are able to make informed decisions regarding next steps.
 Our lawyers include specialists in advising on the financial consequences of divorce and separation and on varying any financial arrangements which have already been put in place.

 At Family Law in Partnership our expert team of family lawyers, mediators and arbitrators can help if you are concerned about your chances of reaching an agreement whether in mediation, negotiation or if necessary arbitration or litigation.
 Find contact details and profiles of our top family lawyers here.